Welcome to BUS210: Business Communication

 Course Introduction

 Effective communication skills are a prerequisite for succeeding in business.
-Communication tools and activities connect people within and beyond the organization in order to establish the business' place in the corporate community and the social community, and as a result, that communication needs to be consistent, effective, and customized for the business to prosper.
+Communication tools and activities connect people within and beyond the organization to establish the business' place in the corporate and social communities.
+As a result, communication needs to be consistent, effective, and customized for the business to prosper.

 This course includes the following units: